Browse our Custom Private Tours of Thailand

 Ms. Andrea Jimenez (Thailand, Jan 2015)

 Citizens of most countries can enter Thailand without a visa and are allowed a 30-day stay.
 If you are arriving overland, however, you may only be issued a 14-day visa, depending on your citizenship.
-The exceptions are citizens of the G7 nations—Canada, France, Germany, Italy, Japan, the UK, and the US.
-Check the Thai Ministry of Foreign Affairs website for the full details of your country’s visa agreement with Thailand.
+See more details on our Thailand Visa Guide

 If you’d like to see Thailand off the beaten path, you’ve come to the right place.
 Our locally based Travel Specialists have expert knowledge on experiencing Thailand like a local.
 Aside from guided tours of the rugged, remote, and pristine regions of Thailand, such as the lovely mountain town of Mae Hong Song, you can go off the beaten path—literally—with off-road tours in Thailand’s northern hills.
 Or how about driving yourself through the Golden Triangle or paddling through the Thai Peninsula alongside pink dolphins?
 We at Backyard Travel also offer private hill tribe tours in Thailand, boat tours, and culinary tours to take you off the usual tourist trail and bringing you face to face with all the experiences and tastes of Thailand.
 Contact one of our Thailand-based Travel Specialists who can customize a Thailand tour that meets all of your specifications.